ReginaRobertson/Regbert-s-Data-Curation-Class-2025-/README.md

 # Regina-Data-Curation-Class-2025-
+You're welcome!!!
-Individual Assignments, Group Work and Term Paper.
+Here are my Individual Assignments, Group Work and Term Paper.
 Be ready for them!!!